 Link to other relevant businesses from your website and ask them to do the same.
 You’ll get the double benefit of traffic coming from their website and the “backlink” that encourages search engines to position your website higher up in search results.

 The personal touch matters.
 Introduce your customers to your partners in exchange for the opportunity to meet theirs.
-Whether it’s an intimate dinner or a full-on party, get together in advance to compare guest lists to ensure you’re both inviting relevant prospects for the other business.
+Whether it’s an intimate dinner, a full-on party, or an online webinar, get together in advance to compare guest lists to ensure you’re both inviting relevant prospects for the other business.